-More recently, it has emerged as a great tool to identify high potentials in the organization.
-According to our survey, more than 30% of organizations have used a structured 360 degree feedback tool for their HiPo identification process.
+More recently, it has emerged as a great tool to identify high-potential employees in the organization.
+According to our survey, more than 30% of organizations have used a structured 360 degree feedback tool for their high-potential identification process.
 It is because organizations already using 360-degree reviews for promotions find its adoption easier for measuring potential in addition to performance when combined with a versatile tool like ACDC.
-An increasing number of subject matter experts believe high potential identification should be measured using more than one tool, considering it accounts for leadership competencies, behavioral factors, personality attributes, and cognitive skills, etc., along with an underlying component of performance.
+An increasing number of subject matter experts believe high-potential identification should be measured using more than one tool, considering it accounts for leadership competencies, behavioral factors, personality attributes, and cognitive skills, etc., along with an underlying component of performance.

-A clear definition of “high potential” by your organization is a prerequisite to the success of any tool.
+A clear definition of “high-potential” by your organization is a prerequisite to the success of any high-potential assessment tool.
 However, stakeholders can also be trained to pay attention to the additional criteria of potential.
-The questions and competencies can be customized to suit an organization’s definition of potential, and reports can provide a composite score pointing to specific skills and competencies indicating high potential.
+The questions and competencies can be customized to suit an organization’s definition of potential, and reports can provide a composite score pointing to specific skills and competencies indicating high-potential.

-The results of HiPo tools are mapped to a 9-box model.
-An employee development plan can follow after each employee has been assigned a section in the 9-box grid model.
+The results of the HiPo program are mapped to a 9-box model.
+An employee development plan can follow after each employee has been assigned a section in this model.

-A high potential program feeds into the future of the business.
+A high-potential identification program feeds into the future of the business.
 In the present landscape, where technology is ever-evolving, the correct HiPo strategy can steer your business in the right direction.
-A detailed process, along with an efficient tool or group of tools, is necessary to identify the high potential employees of the organization.
+A detailed process, along with an efficient tool or group of tools, is necessary to identify the high-potential employees of the organization.